 Staff Governors (excluding the Head Teacher) are elected through a staff ballot process, (if necessary), following nomination.
 Parents Governors are elected through a parent ballot process, (if necessary), following nomination.
-LA Governors are appointed though selection criteria by the Local Authority upon approval of the Governing Body.
+LA Governors are appointed through selection criteria by the Local Authority upon approval of the Governing Body.
 Foundation Governors and Associate Members are appointed by the Diocese.
 The governing body is made up of 12 members – 2 staff, 7 foundation, 1 LA, 2 parents.
 All governors serve a four-year term of office.
 All governors are subject to a DBS check.

 - Decide what is taught